-Bluehost offers three channels for contacting tech support and these channels are the live chat, phone and ticketing channels all available 24/7 and on all plans.
-Like most hosts that we’ve reviewed, Bluehost also maintains a pretty stacked up databases that has everything from articles explaining the simple parts of hosting to one’s guiding users through the multiple technical processes needed to run a website.
+Bluehost offers three channels for contacting tech support and these channels are the live chat, phone, and ticketing channels all available 24/7 and on all plans.
+Like most hosts that we’ve reviewed, Bluehost also maintains a pretty stacked up databases that have everything from articles explaining the simple parts of hosting to one’s guiding users through the multiple technical processes needed to run a website.

 Since the live chat channel is the most commonly used channel, (and we suspect that it is the most effective tool), we decided to try that out first.
 Bluehost is a pretty large corporation, so we didn’t have especially high hopes for their customer support.
 We are always wary of the customer support of pretty large companies because they usually have too many customers to attend to and the support rep to customer ratio is often unbelievable.
 So we tried to connect to a customer rep, knowing that we might have to wait for a while because it is what it is.
 Impressively, although we still ended up waiting for about an average of five minutes thereabouts when we tried to connect to a live rep, it really wasn’t as bad as we originally anticipated.
 The live reps that we spoke to were friendly and courteous enough, however, only about half of the people we asked questions looked like they had in-depth knowledge about what we were asking.
 The rest had to delay before replying us (we believe this is because they were confirming answers to our questions).
 Perhaps Bluehost hasn’t yet finished training the reps that were less than impressive?
 We wouldn’t know.
 Bluehost’s customer service won’t get top marks for customer reliability— but that doesn’t mean they have the worst support we’ve seen.
 We’ve seen far worse, and in fact, Bluehost is quite above average in our opinion.